-Regarding flood events prediction, the RF algorithm also performed better than the other algorithms.
-It could predict eleven out of seventeen events (65% accuracy).
-On the other hand, MLR and SVM could only predict six and ten events (35% and 59% accuracy, respectively).
-Therefore, we know that the RF is the most accurate machine-learning algorithm to predict floods for our test case.
+Regarding the prediction of flood events, the RF algorithm also performed better than the other algorithms.
+It could predict 11 out of 17 events (65 % accuracy).
+On the other hand, MLR and SVM could only predict 6 and 10 events (35 % and 59 % accuracy), respectively.
+Therefore, we know that RF is the most accurate ML algorithm to predict floods for our test case.

-Unfortunately, these three algorithms also predicted false-positive events, i.e., flood events that never occurred during implementation (Table 3).
-While the RF predicted four false events, the MLR and the SVM predicted three false events.
+Unfortunately, these three algorithms also predicted falsepositive events, i.e., flood events that never occurred during implementation (Table 3).
+While RF predicted four false events, MLR and SVM predicted three false events.
 This false event prediction is the shortcoming of the algorithm, which should be addressed in future studies.